-1. A grievance shall mean a complaint by a member of the negotiating unit that there has been a violation, misinterpretation of inequitable application of any of the provisions of the Agreement, Board Policies or Administrative decision affecting him/her.
+1. A grievance shall mean a complaint, by a member of the negotiating unit or the Association, that there has been a violation, misinterpretation of inequitable application of any of the provisions of the Agreement, Board Policies or Administrative decision affecting him/her.

 2. A grievance to be considered under this procedure must be initiated in writing within ten (10) school days from the date when the grievant knew of its occurrence.

 3. An “employee grievant” is the person or persons making the complaint.

 4. A “party in interest” is the person or persons making the complaint and any person who might be required to take action or against whom action might take in order to resolve the complaint.

 1. Any party in interest may be represented at all stages of the grievance procedure by himself/herself, or at his/her option, by a representative of his/her own choosing.
 Such representatives may be selected or approved by the Association.

 2. When an employee is not represented by the Association in the processing of a grievance, the Association shall at the time of submission of the written grievance to the Chief School Administrator or at a later level, be notified by the Chief School Administrator that the grievance is in existence and shall be notified of the result.